 Canada Science and Technology Museum

 It’s never been more fun to celebrate Canada’s long history of scientific and technological achievements!
-The newly reopened Canada Science and Technology Museum combines interactive and hands-on elements with cutting-edge technologies like augmented reality.
+The Canada Science and Technology Museum, which reopened in 2017 after extensive renovations, combines interactive and hands-on elements with cutting-edge technologies like augmented reality.
 Explore old favourites like the giant locomotives and Crazy Kitchen as well as new state-of-the-art exhibits.
 It’s paradise for kids and the young at heart!

 Canada Aviation and Space Museum